Disclosure: This post may contain affiliate links.

 - Bake cakes for approximately 40-45 minutes, or until batter is cooked all the way through.

 - Once cakes are done, remove from oven and wait 10 minutes or so before carefully transferring them to a cooling rack.
+Wait until cakes have cooled before icing them.

 - Do so by heating butter and chocolate chips together over low-medium heat, stirring occasionally until combined; transfer to a bowl and then add the cocoa, powdered sugar, milk, almond butter, and vanilla; stir with an electric mixer until everything is smooth.
 The icing should be pretty thick but still spreadable.